What is CMMS? (Definition, Meaning & How CMMS Works)

 The insights gained from the information housed within the CMMS database can lead to better decisions around assets.
 For example, companies can see exactly what equipment may need replacing or may require preventative maintenance.
 By using a CMMS, maintenance teams no longer have to rely on paper trails and spreadsheets to determine what may be happening with an asset, making it faster and easier to make the right decisions concerning equipment maintenance, repair, and replacement.

-In addition to providing real-time data tracking maintenance tasks, a CMMS platform allows you to generate reports to monitor key performance indicators for different maintenance categories, including asset availability, performance metrics, repair and labor, maintenance costs used, response time, and overall equipment effectiveness.
+A CMMS platform provides real-time data tracking maintenance tasks and allows you to generate reports to monitor key performance indicators for different maintenance categories, including asset availability, performance metrics, repair and labor, maintenance costs, response time, and overall equipment effectiveness.
 Together, these metrics provide a clear picture of your asset performance and help drive continuous improvement initiatives.

-Companies bound by specific industry equipment and maintenance standards and regulatory compliance can leave themselves better prepared for an audit by investing in a CMMS.
-Instead of frantically digging through reams of paperwork and electronic records spread out across the company, you can tap into your CMMS database to pull reports containing all necessary information, reducing the risk of penalties, lawsuits, and costly downtime associated with non-compliance compliance audits.
+Companies bound by specific industry equipment, maintenance standards, and regulatory compliance can leave themselves better prepared for an audit by investing in a CMMS.
+Instead of frantically digging through reams of paperwork and electronic records spread across the company, you can tap into your CMMS database to pull reports containing all necessary information, reducing the risk of penalties, lawsuits, and costly downtime associated with compliance audits.

-Too often, organizations rely on one person who understands everything that’s happening with company assets.
-But if that person leaves, an organization ends up having to scramble to assemble all of that knowledge and impart it to the person taking over the role.
-A CMMS contains all of the information, organized in a variety of ways for various purposes.
-Passing knowledge along is seamless with a CMMS, and it ensures consistency during a transition of personnel.
+Too often, organizations rely on one person who understands everything happening with company assets.
+But if that person leaves, the organization ends up having to scramble to assemble all of that knowledge and impart it to the person taking over the role.
+A CMMS contains all of the information, organized in various ways for various purposes.
+Passing knowledge along is seamless with a CMMS, and it ensures consistency during a personnel transition.

 Reduced Downtime